 Use desmopressin exactly as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.

-Desmopressin comes with Medication Guide and patient instructions.
+Desmopressin comes with Medication Guide or patient information leaflet and patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Desmopressin should only be used in the nose.

 Your doctor may limit the amount of fluid or water you drink.
 Follow the instructions carefully to prevent unwanted effects.